First-Time Attendee Tips

 While you might feel too intimidated to ask a question in a session, do take the opportunity to introduce yourself afterwards to speakers to ask questions or to let them know that you liked their presentation.
-Q&A time after each talk is limited so it’s perfectly acceptable to ask questions outside of the lecture, and it’s always nice to have your efforts be of interest--they will welcome this interaction!
+Q&A time after each talk is limited, so it’s perfectly acceptable to ask questions outside of the lecture.
+It’s always nice to have your efforts be of interest.
+They will welcome this interaction!

 - Take advantage of the posters